pactus-project/pactus.org/docs/guide/run-ansible.md

 ::::

+Copy the private key.
+You will need to paste in inside Ansible Vault in the next step.

-Let's create a vault and add the validator private key inside the vault.
-You can use inspect command to copy the private key.
+Now let's create a vault and add the validator private key inside the vault.

 ```
 ansible-vault create --vault-id vault@prompt tasks/vault.yml